 The variance in the environmental parameter between the site was performed by ANOVA (ONE-way), with t test at a probability level of 5% comparing mean value of variable with significant F between the study areas.

-3.1 Results and Discussions
+3.1 Results and Discussion

 3.1.1 Seasonal changes of the Physico-chemical Parameters across the Stations

-The results revealed that the highest range of temperature was 31.30C recorded at Etizar, while lowest value was 28.10C recorded at Iko Jetty.
+The results revealed that the highest range of temperature was 31.3oC recorded at Etizar, while lowest value was 28.10C recorded at Iko Jetty.
 These changes in temperature ranges could ensure dynamic and moderate ecosystem (Table 1 and Figure 2).
-The results also showed that dissolve oxygen level across the station fall within the range of 4.79 to 5.22 mg/l.
-The lowest value recorded at Ibaka Port and the highest recorded at Etizar.
+The results also showed that dissolve oxygen level across the station fall within the range of 4.79 to 5.22 mg/L. The lowest value recorded at Ibaka Port and the highest recorded at Etizar.
 This range of dissolved oxygen could show positive response at Ibaka Port and negative significant at Etizar (Table 1 and Figure 2).
 Considerably, the level of salinity ranges (18.8 - 30.8‰), lowest range was recorded at Ebugho Creek mouth while the highest value (30.8‰) recorded at Iko Estuary mouth.
 The result also showed that Iko Estuary mouth and Iko Jetty has salinity preference compared to Ebugho Creek mouth (Table 1 and figure 2).
 These ranges in temperature dissolved oxygen and salinity is dependent on changes in climate thus, induces positive and negative implication (responses) on both environmental and biological variables in the estuaries.

 Table 1 Seasonal variation of the physiochemical parameters across the study areas